DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 policy concerns, all of which could be characterized as deprivations in policy terms.
-Indeed, describing low rates of internet adoption as a ‘divide’ seems something of an overstatement against the Commonwealth Government’s comparatively modest-sounding *Closing the Gap* agenda, which includes targets such as improving education outcomes (halve the gap in reading, writing and numeracy achievements by 2018), life expectancy (parity by 2031), and workforce participation (halve the gap
+Indeed, describing low rates of internet adoption as a ‘divide’ seems something of an overstatement against the Commonwealth government’s comparatively modest-sounding Closing the Gap agenda, which includes targets such as improving education outcomes (halve the gap in reading, writing and numeracy achievements by 2018), life expectancy (parity by 2031), and workforce participation (halve the gap